-Overall my initial impressions are very favourable and whilst it will take the winter season to see how robust they are and gain a full impression, I can see my Charmoz’s languishing in the cupboard and the Ribelle’s adorning my feet for much of my winter mountaineering activities.
+Overall my initial impressions of the Scarpa Ribelle are very favourable and whilst it will take the winter season to see how robust they are and gain a full impression, I can see my Charmoz’s languishing in the cupboard and the Ribelle’s adorning my feet for much of my winter mountaineering activities.

 If anyone has got this far, Rule number 1 is don’t fall off.